Romain-Leblanc/f1-wordpress/wp-content/plugins/blocksy-companion/readme.txt

 2. Activate the plugin by going to **Plugins** page in WordPress admin and clicking on **Activate** link.

 == Changelog ==
+1.8.66: 2023-01-11
+- Improvement: Better header sticky calculation with very high elements in the rows
+- Fix: Negative margin should not break sticky header calculations

+1.8.65: 2022-12-29
+- Improvement: General fixes and improvements

+1.8.64: 2022-12-28
+- Improvement: General fixes and improvements

+1.8.63: 2022-12-22
+- Improvement: Correctly re-apply sticky container height in customizer
+- Improvement: Don't output widgets heading tag if title is empty

+1.8.62: 2022-12-15
+- Improvement: More reliable checking of taxonomy in conditions manager

+1.8.61: 2022-12-09
+- Improvement: General fixes and improvements

+1.8.60: 2022-12-08
+- Improvement: Correctly output sticky row background image on responsive devices
+- Improvement: Better calculation for sticky shrink on responsive devices

 1.8.59: 2022-11-24
 - Improvement: Better handle the integration with Nextend Social plugin and account modal